DetentionForDefects/detentionfordefects.github.io/_posts/2023-01-22-no-regrets.md

 difficult.
 I think this is why so many guitarists know so little theory.

 The piano is the exact opposite of this situation.
-While the keyboard lays bare the notes and their relationship to one another the patterns you must execute for the various scales are all different (with the exception of a given key and its relative).
+While the keyboard lays bare the notes and their relationship to one another the patterns you must execute for the various scales often change.
+This makes the pentatonic scales more difficult on a piano.
-You aren't going to find many pianists banging out improvised solos.

 This is why I feel like anyone serious about music (regardless of the instrument) should find a local church player to take piano lessons with.
 They will steep you in theory for fifty bucks a lesson.
 That is the best music education you will find